 Overdosing your dog is incredibly easy when using a home remedy, and under-dosing is easy, too.

-Mis-dosing usually occurs when the information on a supplement label is misleading and happens more often that you’d care to believe!
+Mis-dosing usually occurs when the information on a dog supplement label is misleading and that happens more often than you’d care to believe!

-Choosing The Best Probiotic-Based Supplement For My Dog
+Choosing the Best Probiotic Supplement for My Dog

 A 2011 study by Scott Weese scientifically tested and reviewed 25 animal probiotic supplements - including most of the major brands.